actongorton/address_lookup/README.md

 - Clone repo
 - Startup `index.html`
 - Type either `111`, `112`, or `113` into the search box
-- An attempt to load a `data.json` file from those paths will be made
+- An attempt to load a `data.csv` file from those paths will be made
 - If the file is found, then awesomplete will be loaded with a list of suggestions